wbmattis2/typefic/README.md

 ## Special Thanks

-[Browserify](https://browserify.org/) was used to bundle the web ui script into bundle.js (included index.html).
-Special thanks to Advanced Web Machinery for showing me how to do this: [https://advancedweb.hu/getting-started-with-browserify/]
+[Browserify](https://browserify.org/) can be used to bundle transpiled scripts into a web page interface.
+Special thanks to Advanced Web Machinery for showing how to use Browserify: [https://advancedweb.hu/getting-started-with-browserify/]

 ## License